CVanchieri/CS-ProblemSolvingFrameWork/Why-Learn-C?.md

 We all have our opinions, of course.
 Many people think C++ is a horrible language.
 But if a good dev sat down with it for 2 weeks, they'd be a good C++ dev.
 In a month they'd be a great C++ dev.

 You might worry that you're getting rusty on JS, Swift, or Java.
 And unless you're writing in one of those languages every day, you are.
 But the good news is the rust shakes off fast.
-You can be rust-free after 2 hours of refresher.
+You can be rust-free after two hours of refresher.

 In a nutshell, that's the C rationale.